jamesloper/lemontron/lemontron/software-guide.md

 ---
 layout: post
-title:  "Software Guide"
+title: Software guide
 kofi: true
-thumbnail: /assets/content/sd-card.jpg
+thumbnail: /assets/guide/intro---sd-card.jpg
 permalink: /lemontron/software-guide/
 ---

-In this guide, we’ll walk you through the essential steps to get your 3D printer up and running with Mainsail OS on a Raspberry Pi.
-You’ll start by installing the operating system, configuring SSH and WiFi settings, and updating the system.
+Your lemontron will run Mainsail OS on a Raspberry Pi.
+You’ll install the operating system, configure SSH and WiFi settings, and update the system.
 Then, we’ll guide you through flashing the firmware on your SKR Pico board and finalizing the setup on your Raspberry Pi.

-By the end, your printer will be fully configured and ready to begin printing.
+Begin by downloading the latest configuration files and firmware:

 <div class="btn-wrapper">
 {% include button.html